residence

 24 Albert Square, SW8 1DA

 Renovation and extension of a Grade 2 listed, five storey house by Dominic McKenzie Architects.
 New rear extension constructed using bespoke brickwork.
-Lower ground floor lined with douglas fir paneling throughout.
+Lower ground floor lined with douglas fir panelling throughout.
 Bespoke kitchen and pantry.
 Upper ground floor sensitively remodelled.
 Rear garden design by Charlotte Rowe Garden Design.

 Oval, Stockwell